What Does Heroin Do: 15 Effects Of The Drug

 9. Hepatitis

-It is again one of the most common diseases in various parts of the world.
-It is a contagious disease generally caused by the hepatitis b virus.
+It is again one of the most common diseases in various parts of the world, a contagious disease generally caused by the hepatitis B virus6.

-When heroin enters the body, they trigger the hepatitis b virus, which increases the disease’s intensity.
-This disease is highly contagious and can be spread in many forms.
-It is one of the many ways heroin affects our bodies.
+When heroin enters the body, it triggers the hepatitis B virus, which increases the disease’s intensity.
+This disease is highly contagious and can be spread in many forms, it is one of the many ways heroin affects our bodies.

 10. HIV